What Emotions are Expected after an Abortion?

-How Do You Feel After an Abortion?
+How Would I Feel After an Abortion?

 Other women regret their abortion right away.
-Again, others feel grief and sadness after the sense of relief has worn off.
+Again, others feel grief and sadness after the relief has worn off.
 Some women seem unfazed — only to be troubled by emotional distress years later.

 - 💡 Dealing with a specific set of concerns?
 Take the Solutions Finder Test!